-Financial Aid Seminar On Wednesday, September 26, 2018 @ 7:00pm, Itineris Early College High School Guidance counselors will hold a financial aid seminar for Itineris seniors and their parents.
+Financial Aid Seminar On Tuesday, September 29, 2020 @ 6:30pm, Itineris Early College High School Guidance counselors will hold a financial aid seminar for Itineris seniors and their parents (via Zoom).
 Information on how the federal financial aid system works as well as scholarship information will be presented.

 FAFSA (Free Application for Federal Student Aid) is the application that allows a student to apply for federal grants, loans, and work-study programs.
 All Utah colleges and universities accept the FAFSA to apply for federal financial aid.
 The application may be completed online at fafsa.gov.
 Make sure you are on the government’s official FAFSA site by going to fafsa.gov.